jbilander/amiga-esp-link/README.md

    </a>
    <br />
    <br />
    Ok great, now activate the connection on Tera Term and type a letter, You should see in the status-window of the virtual port that a connection is open and that it has LAN connected and that the RX- and TX-counters increases as you type.
 Sweet!
-Pad yourself on the back and take a worthwhile coffee break before we hook up the Amiga to the ESP.
+Pat yourself on the back and take a worthwhile coffee break before we hook up the Amiga to the ESP.
 Well done!
    <br />
    <br />
    <a href="pics/amiga-esp-link_pic25.jpg">